WHAT IS BRUXISM?

 Restorative Dentistry: Depending on the needs of the patients, certain restorative techniques can be employed to correct the bite and address signs of damage.
 Some may benefit from simple tooth bonding; while others may need a more advanced restorative treatment to restore health and balance to their bite.

-Orthodontics: In some cases, realigning the teeth may help release pressure off of the biting surfaces of the teeth, which can reduce the risk of teeth grinding.
+Orthodontics: In some cases, realigning the teeth may help release pressure off the biting surfaces of the teeth, which can reduce the risk of teeth grinding.

 What causes teeth grinding?

 While teeth grinding can be a result of stress and anxiety, it may also be the result of an abnormal bite, missing teeth, crooked teeth, and sleep disorders.
 Research has suggested that teeth grinding can be a direct effect of sleep apnea.
 When the tongue collapses in the airway, the brain may send a signal to the jaw, which causes it to move back and forth until the tongue is removed from the airway.
-Factors such as your jaw positions, dental trauma, and strain can also contribute to teeth grinding.
+Factors such as jaw positions, dental trauma, and strain can also contribute to teeth grinding.

 It is actually not a harmful habit for your child to grind their teeth while sleeping.
 A lot of children tend to do it and then grow out of the habit.
 As long as your child visits the dentist regularly, then there is no need to be overly worried.
 At each routine checkup, the dentist will check your child’s teeth to make sure there is not extensive damage or sensitivity.